-The money raised from the raffle will support the Garden Museum’s exhibition Derek Jarman: My garden’s boundaries are the horizon, on display from 24 April – 12 July 2020.
+The money raised from the raffle will support the Garden Museum’s exhibition Derek Jarman: My garden’s boundaries are the horizon.

 One winner will spend an afternoon inside the Cottage with a guest.
 You will also have lunch at the famous Pilot Inn pub on Dungeness, with Amanda Wilkinson, Trustee, gallerist and guide to Jarman’s work as an artist.

-The Museum will agree a date with the winner and the Keith Collins Memorial Trust, but it must take place before 31 August 2020.
+The Museum will agree a date with the winner and the Keith Collins Memorial Trust, when government advice on travel and social distancing allows.

 Three runners-up will win a money plant (Crassula) cut from Derek Jarman’s very own money plant from his London studio.